 Books are a great resource, but there aren't many books on the market about building dirt bike-specific trails.
 Mountain bike trails are somewhat similar is basic design, so if you can't find dirt bike trail books, try looking for mountain bike trail books.

 Park Guidelines for Off-Highway Vehicles by George Fogg is more of a "big picture" book about planning an entire off road park, but it has some tips about designing and building trails.
 It was published in association with the National Off-Highway Vehicle Conservation Council.
 It's not really a mainstream book, meaning you might not find it on Amazon or at Barnes and Noble bookstores.
 It's fairly expensive (currently $46) and is available from the NOHVCC website.

 IMBA's Guide to Building Sweet Singletrack (IMBA website) is published by the International Mountain Bicycling Association, and covers pretty much all aspects of building mountain bike singletrack trails.
 The first couple of chapters deal with safety and paperwork, but the rest of the book is all about getting your hands dirty.
 As with the Park Guidelines book, it's not cheap, but there are usually used copies available.
 It's also occasionally available on Amazon or Ebay.
-Of the two books, the IMBA book is a much better choice for getting started with building singletrack trails.
+Of the two books, the IMBA book is a much better choice for getting started with building singletrack trails for dirt bikes.